emmt/QuickHeaps.jl/docs/src/nodes.md

 ```

 with `K` and `V` the respective types of the key and of the value of the node.
+In principle, priority of a node is based on its value, but this may be
+changed by using custom node and/or ordering types.

 Having a specific node type different than, say, `Pair{K,V}` is to allow
 customizing how the nodes are compared for ordering by specializing `Base.lt`